 Choosing the Right Compost Bin

-Choosing the correct style of compost bin for you is a vital step in making your own compost.
+Choosing the correct style of a compost bin for you is a vital step in making your compost.

-The bin you choose will vary greatly depending on few different factors, such as how much space is available to you, what type of organic waste you will be using, and the quantity of waste you think you will have.
+The bin you choose will vary greatly depending on several factors, such as how much space you have, what type of organic waste you will be using, and the quantity of waste you think you will have.

-There are a range of different bins to suit how much time and effort you want to put into making your own compost.
+There are a range of different bins to suit how much time and effort you want to put into making your compost.
 For example, tumbler compost bins make it more convenient to turn your compost.
-Hot composting bins promote higher temperatures and a speedier compost making process.
-This kind of bin is especially useful if you are short on time and want composting soil ready as soon as possible!
+Hot composting bins promote higher temperatures and a speedier compost-making process.
+This kind of bin is beneficial if you are short on time and want composting soil ready as soon as possible!

 The size and material of the bin you choose will depend on the size of your garden and how much organic waste you think you will have to fill it with.
-If you have an ample outdoor space or expect to have a lot of organic waste, purchasing a larger bin, such as a wooden one, could work for you.
+If you have ample outdoor space or expect to have a lot of organic waste, purchasing a larger bin, such as a wooden one, could work for you.
 If you have less space in your yard or do not produce much organic waste, it may be best to opt for a smaller compost bin.
-Plastic compost bins are often smaller in size and well suited for little spaces.
+Plastic compost bins are often smaller in size and well-suited for small spaces.

 Preparing Your Compost Bin

-To prepare the garden for your compost bin, you will need to have an appropriately sized space of earth or soil that you can place the container directly on top of.
+To prepare the garden for your compost bin, you will need an appropriately sized space of earth or soil on which you can place the container directly.
 If you do not have any bare ground available, you can put the compost bin on top of a hard surface, but make sure to add a layer of soil on top.

 An essential step in preparing your compost bin is ensuring proper drainage.
 You can easily do this by adding in some leaves, cut grass, or other woodland waste.
 This allows insects such as worms to enter the compost bin.